Hemus Peak

 Hemus Peak (връх Хемус, /bg/) is an ice-covered peak rising to 636 m off the northwest extremity of Bowles Ridge in eastern Livingston Island.
-The feature is breast-shaped, 850 m long in east-west direction and 550 m wide, and overlooks Kaliakra Glacier to the northeast and Perunika Glacier to the southwest.
+The feature is 850 m long in east-west direction and 550 m wide, and overlooks Kaliakra Glacier to the northeast and Perunika Glacier to the southwest.
 Hemus is an ancient name of Stara Planina (Balkan Mountains), the central mountain range separating northern from southern Bulgaria.